voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 Right now, elections are our only legal way to participate.

 But elections invite a game of stagecraft, fear-mongering, and deception.
+And the massive costs necessary to run a competitive campaign create an environment [ripe for corruption](/2017/10/23/democracy-vs-corruption/).

 Despite consensus among voters on many issues, our legislative process goes in circles.

-And our country has only grown more [divided](/assets/article_images/2017-11-06-announcing-united-vote/polarization-over-time.png).
+For decades now, our country has only grown more [divided](/assets/article_images/2017-11-06-announcing-united-vote/polarization-over-time.png).

 #### We can turn this around.